-The following images indicates the location of the intrusion switch and provides a visual representation of the installation procedure.
+The following image indicates the location of the intrusion switch and provides a visual representation of the installation procedure.

 - 1. Insert the intrusion switch into its slot and slide the switch to secure it into the slot. - 2.
-Route the intruder cable through the routing guide and connect the intruder cable to the connector on the system board.
+Connect the intrusion switch cable to the connector on the system board.